-If you are using the Requisition tool, and not using the ERP version of Job to Date Costs, you may notice that your budget's Job to Date Costs do not match your requisition amounts.
+If you are using the subcontractor invoice, and not using the ERP version of Job to Date Costs, you may notice that your budget's Job to Date Costs do not match your subcontractor invoice amounts.
 To understand why, read below.

 Procore's previous version of the subcontractor billing tool, called Draw Requests, did not have the ability to bill change orders by line item.
 Change orders included in a Draw Request were shown and billed as a single line item lump sum amount.
-When Procore released the current subcontractor billing tool, Requisitions, change orders added to a requisition were required to be billed for by line item (and therefore, by cost code).
-However, for change orders that were previously added to Draw Requests prior to updating the project to using Requisitions, these change orders remained as a single line item lump sum amount.
+When Procore released the current subcontractor billing tool, Subcontractor Invoices, change orders added to an invoice were required to be billed for by line item (and therefore, by cost code).
+However, for change orders that were previously added to Draw Requests prior to updating the project to using Subcontractor Invoices, these change orders remained as a single line item lump sum amount.

 How do I know if my project is affected?